-A few days before the IELTS test should only be used for reviewing what ever you have studied earlier.
+A few days before the test should only be used for reviewing whatever you have studied earlier.
 Try to locate the test center and if possible try visiting it too if you are free.
-This will avoid the hassle of searching for the IELTS test on the test day.
+This will avoid the hassle of searching for the center on the test day.

-Some points on how to attend the IELTS test
+Some points on how to attend the test

 - Never judge your performance by yourself.
 You may never know that you would have done a particular section much better than you expected to do it.